 Most of the CAN bus in the system is grounded low voltage.
-The CAN into the Curtis is at high votage (TSV) and there is a CAN bus isolator segmenting the CAN bus into TSV and HV segments.
+The CAN into the motor controller is at high votage (TSV).
+The TSI must include a CAN bus isolator segmenting the CAN bus into TSV and HV segments.